holochain/holochain-rust/doc/architecture/decisions/0002-rewrite-second-iteration-in-rust.md

 It is an opportunity to refactor the architecture.

 We must have clear coding practice on how we manage memory ownership in Rust.

+We need to figure out how we will package and deploy rust binaries on different system targets, see ADR:0011